 The theme of this conference is “Digital China: Media and Social Change”.
 The conference will focus on the impact of digital media on the construction of China’s political, economic, cultural, and social fields.
 It explores the role of digital media in different aspects of Chinese society and Chinese everyday lives.
 It also seeks to understand media development in China and comprehensively demonstrate the revolution that has created the brand-new face of Chinese society over recent decades in the wake of new media.

 China has experienced a dramatic information and communication revolution in the past few years.
 Although China’s case is not exceptional in the global trend of digitalisation, it does have its own characteristics.
 Hong (2016) argues that the speed, scope and scale of growth and development of both the Internet and social media make China receive more attention.
 An increasing body of scholarship has examined the implications of such digital revolution in relation to civic/political engagement (e.g. Liu, 2017; Wan, 2017; Zhang et al., 2018), social justice (e.g. Chang, 2018), social interaction (e.g. Xu et al., 2015; Chan, 2018), and business (e.g. Luo et al., 2015; Boardman et al., 2018).
 However, as changes and developments are still continuing in Chinese society as well as the digital media landscape; UCMeCSA aims to organise this academic biennial-conference to invite scholars whose research relates to the above aspects to further contribute to the debate and provide up-to-date knowledge about more recent phenomena.
-In particular, we encourage submissions to be consistent with, but not limited to the following specific areas:
+This conference focuses on the following specific areas:

 - Digital culture in China